vkbo/novelWriter/docs/source/tech_storage.rst

    extensions `.json` as JSON files are used to cache the index and various run-time settings and are generally large files that change often.
 You'd also want to exclude the ``cache`` folder.

-The project XML file is indent-formatted, suitable for diff tools and version control since most of the file will stay static, although a timesetamp is set in the meta section on line 2, and various meta data entries incremented, on each save.
+The project XML file is indent-formatted, and is suitable for diff tools and version control since most of the file will stay static, although a timesetamp is set in the meta section on line 2, and various meta data entries incremented, on each save.

 Project Documents